tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 ## Observable Cheatsheet

 The following is a very small (but sufficiently useful) subset of the functionality available for [RxJS](https://www.learnrxjs.io/).
-I've simplified the types rather greatly for readability and not always included all the optional arguments.
+I’ve simplified the types rather greatly for readability and not always included all the optional arguments.

 ### Creation